inbravo/scala-feature-set/README.md

 -  [Example of a function that can take a variable number of arguments] [VarArgsTest.md]
 -  [Value '_' initializes to default value of variable] [MutatorTest.md]
 -  [How getter/setter is automatically generated in a class] [MutatorTest.md]
+-  [How Scala avoids NullPointerException using 'Option', 'Some' and 'None'] [SomeNoneOptionTest.md]
 -  [Default object factory in Scala] [ObjectFactoryTest.md]
 -  [First class functions and currying] [FirstClassFuncTest.md]
 -  [Using 'strip margin' to add new lines in string][CustomerRestService.md]